OpenRailAssociation/osrd-website/content/docs/explanation/models/data-models-full-example/index.en.md

 The port names must match the ports of the node type chosen.
 The track section endpoints can be start or end, be careful to chose the appropriate ones.

 Most of our example's nodes are regular point switches.
-The path from North station to South station has two cross switches, and there is a double cross switch right before the main line splits into the North-East and South-East lines.
+The path from North station to South station has two cross switches.
+Finally, there is a double cross switch right before the main line splits into the North-East and South-East lines.

 ![Track sections and points diagram](svg_diagrams/small_infra_rails_n_points.drawio.en.svg)